HaydenHaines/VeriVote/README.md

 # VeriVote - Only a fully open system can be fully secure
 Open source voting system written in Rust.
 Unless a system is open it can never be truly secure.
-Obfiscation is useless as a security measure.
+Obfuscation is useless as a security measure.
 This Open source repository will house all code and schematics so that many universities and companies can contribute code to the repository.
 The code will always be free.
 The hope is that worldwide, we can expect in future generations to have free, fair and legal elections.

 I will handle approval of merges.